 Our trained, volunteer crisis responders

 Are you looking for someone to talk to about something on your mind?
 Maybe it’s about school, family, work or friends, and you just don’t want to say it out loud.
 Kids Help Phone’s crisis responders are here for you 24/7.
-Below, you can get to know our crisis responders and find out how you can access their support through text or with Facebook Messenger whenever you need it.
+Below, you can get to know our crisis responders and find out how you can access their support through text whenever you need it.

 It’s an unmatchable feeling knowing how many people we help as crisis responders.— Taylor, crisis responder